This blog was originally published in August, 2021.

 There are many types of hair loss, from post-partum alopecia, which presents as hair loss in new moms, two-to-three months after birth, to alopecia areata – an autoimmune disease resulting in splotchy patches of hair loss – which has become more discussed in recent months.
 If left untreated, alopecia areata can become alopecia totalis, the total loss of hair from the entire scalp.
 And the most severe form of alopecia is alopecia universalis, which is the loss of hair from the whole body, including eyebrows and eyelashes.

-There are many types of hair loss, but the most common is androgenic alopecia, which affects an estimated 50 million men and 30 million women in the US.
-While hair loss is incredibly common, it can still greatly affect an individual’s well-being and self-image.
+While these different types of hair loss exist, androgenic alopecia is the most common and affects an estimated 50 million men and 30 million women in the US.
+But while hair loss is widespread, it can still significantly impact an individual’s well-being and self-image.

 Board-certified dermatologist Dr. Kathryn Anderson discusses what causes androgenic alopecia and what treatments are most effective for this type of hair loss.

-Also referred to as “age-related hair loss,” “male-patterned hair loss”, and “female-patterned hair loss,” androgenic alopecia is a hereditary condition that causes hair loss and thinning as a person ages.
-While this is typically observed in middle-aged and older patients, genetic hair thinning can start to happen as early as a person’s teenage years.
+Also referred to as “age-related hair loss,” “male pattern hair loss,” and “female pattern hair loss,” androgenic alopecia is a hereditary condition that causes hair loss and thinning as a person ages.
+While this is typically observed in middle-aged and older patients, genetic hair thinning can start as early as a person’s teenage years.

-The condition affects both men and women but typically manifests in different ways for each gender.
+The condition affects both men and women but typically manifests differently for each gender.

 - In men, androgenic alopecia usually affects the back of the scalp and bilateral temples and progresses to involve the top of the head.
 This affects the shape of the hairline, resulting in a characteristic “M” shape.
 Particularly severe cases in men can manifest in their teens to twenties.